Best running shoes with 4 mm heel drop

 The Saucony Kinvara 14 on the road.

 The Kinvara 14 is one of the most popular trainers with a 4 mm heel drop.
+However, the latest version is poorly designed and thus excluded from this guide.

-It’s also getting harder to find running shoes with a 4 mm gradient.
-Though there are solid choices like the Saucony Peregrine 13 and Nike Terra Kiger 9, you’ll have access to a wider and better assortment if you’re not fixated on a specific number.
+It’s also getting harder to find trail running shoes with a 4 mm gradient.
+Though there are solid choices like the Saucony Peregrine 14 and Nike Terra Kiger 9, you’ll have access to a wider and better assortment if you’re not fixated on a specific number.
 Hoka and New Balance are great places to find running shoes with a 5-6 mm offset.

 Is there a downside to running in low-drop shoes?
 Not really, but if you’re transitioning from a higher drop (8-12 mm) shoe, make sure to gradually build up the miles.
 This will allow the calves and Achilles to get accustomed and reduce the chances of initial soreness.